-Based on the above actions and measures taken by management to mitigate the adverse effects of the pandemic, it projects that the Group would be able to recover from its financial and operational risks and impact.
-Accordingly, management has not determined material uncertainty that may cast doubt on the Group's ability to continue as a going concern.
+Management will continue to take actions to improve the operations as the need arises.
+Based on these factors, the Group projects sufficient headroom to fund for its operations.
+The Group also projects recovery from the financial and operational risks of the pandemic.
+Accordingly, management has not determined material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.